linkerd/website/linkerd.io/content/2.11/reference/authorization-policy.md

 to specify the default policy when no [Server](#server) selects a pod.
 This field can be one of the following:

-- `all-unauthenticated`: all requests are allowed.
+- `all-unauthenticated`: allow all requests.
 This is the default.
+- `all-authenticated`: allow requests from meshed clients in the same or from a different cluster (with multi-cluster).
 - `cluster-authenticated`: allow requests from meshed clients in the same cluster.
 - `cluster-unauthenticated`: allow requests from both meshed and non-meshed clients in the same cluster.